mgutz/dat/README.md

 Scopes predefine JOIN and WHERE conditions.
 Scopes may be used with `DeleteFrom`, `Select` and `Update`.

-As an example, a "published" scoped might define published posts by user.
+As an example, a "published" scope might define published posts by user.

 ```go